timbeaudet/knowledge_base/faq/why_my_own_engine.md

 	- Perhaps more beneficial to newer developers for assistance.

 ## The Reason

-My long-term goal is to create a realistic, physically-accurate, online-multiplayer, racing simulation and I do not believe I can rely on any particular engine or physics library to do this.
+My long-term goal is to create a physically-accurate, online-multiplayer, racing simulation and I do not believe I can rely on any particular engine or physics library to do this.
 I want first-hand knowledege of exactly what shortcuts are taken, and what inaccuaracies are introduced for optimizing.